Helmholtz-UFZ/saqc/sphinxdoc/cook_books/OutlierDetection.rst

    * :ref:`Evaluation and Visualisation <cook_books/OutlierDetection:Visualisation>`

 #.
-We will see how we can obtain residues and scores from the calculated model curves.
+We will see how we can obtain residuals and scores from the calculated model curves.

-   * :ref:`Residues and Scores <cook_books/OutlierDetection:Residues and Scores>`
+   * :ref:`Residuals and Scores <cook_books/OutlierDetection:Residuals and Scores>`

-     * :ref:`Residues <cook_books/OutlierDetection:Residues>`
+     * :ref:`Residuals <cook_books/OutlierDetection:Residuals>`
      * :ref:`Scores <cook_books/OutlierDetection:Scores>`
      * :ref:`Optimization by Decomposition <cook_books/OutlierDetection:Optimization by Decomposition>`